×

 When we asked expats and global nomads about the quality of medical care in Oslo, they replied:

 "Medical services in Oslo, are known for their high quality and accessibility.
 The healthcare system is primarily public, funded through taxes and available to all residents.
 Hospitals and clinics in Oslo are well-equipped with modern facilities and staffed by highly trained medical professionals.
 Emergency services are efficient, and patients can expect prompt attention in urgent situations.
 Primary care is provided by general practitioners, who can refer patients to specialists when necessary.
 Pharmacies are widely available and well-stocked with medications.
 Private healthcare options also exist, offering additional choices for those who prefer or require specialized care.
-Overall, medical services in Oslo are reliable, comprehensive, and of a high standard," wrote one expat living in Oslo.
+Overall, medical services in Oslo are reliable, comprehensive, and of a high standard," remarked one expat in Oslo.

 About the Author